 There isn’t much of a downside to this option, but a 120 flex rating makes them too aggressive for beginners.

-How to Choose Best Ski Boots for Narrow Feet in 2022
+How to Choose Best Ski Boots for Narrow Feet

 Pay attention to the critical factors to consider when choosing the best ski boots for narrow feet.